tervor/InsightsCannedDemo64/Guide.md

 # Step 0: Setup & Getting Started

 ### Logging into all the Red Hat Products

 Let’s log into the Red Hat Products that you will use in this lab so they are ready to use.

+In this lab application based self-signed SSL certs are going be used, please note that they are being used and should accepted in order to complete the lab exercises.

+Let’s log into the Red Hat Products that you will use in this lab so they are ready to use.